boscoh/inmembrane/docs/inmembrane.markdown

 S-layer homology domain (Mesnage et al, 2000) [[PF04122](http://pfam.sanger.ac.uk/family/PF04122)] motifs and the NLPC_P60 cell wall associated domain (Anantharaman & Aravind, 2003) [[PF00877](http://pfam.sanger.ac.uk/family/PF00877)].
 PFAM HMMs are from most recent version of at the time of writing, release 26.0.

-Lipoprotein signals are detected using LipoP (Agnieszka et al 2003), and signal sequences are detected using SignalP (Jannick et al 2004), including detection of signal peptidase cleavage sites.
+Lipoprotein signals are detected using LipoP (Agnieszka et al 2003), and signal sequences are detected using SignalP (Thomas et al 2011), including detection of signal peptidase cleavage sites.

 The prescence and topology of transmembrane segments in helical membrane proteins is predicted using TMHMM v2.0 (Robel et al, 2005) and/or MEMSAT3 (Jones, 2007).
 Since MEMSAT3 executes a PSI-BLAST search to gather homologous sequences it is considerably slower than TMHMM, and as such is turned off by default.